pvargas/cnotes/README.md

 The command above will result in a Docker image called `cnotes`.

+## How to Use the Application
+**NOTE:** since this application is currently loading bundles from local files instead of fetching from a live FHIR server, features like the date range selection currently have no effect.

+1. Visit the live application at https://cnotes-84a3dd9afa2f.herokuapp.com/, or the local server at http://localhost:5173/.
+2. Select a date range from for which you would like to search clinical notes for.
+3. Click on the `Get Clinical Notes` button to retrieve clinical notes.
+4. Once the clinical notes have been retrieved, click on the `Summarize` button to generate a summary of the clinical notes.

+5. (Optionally) if running locally, you may modify the contents of `bundle.json`, found at the root of this repo, in order to change the input data (the raw, un-summarized notes).

 ## Technical Description

 This web application was originally meant to query an external FHIR server in order to retrieve the clinical notes for a patient for a given date range, but instead it now loads the data from a local JSON file, `bundle.json`.